-I am a PhD student in Biostatistics at New York University under the supervision of Michele Santacaterrina and Ivan Diaz.
+I am a PhD candidate in Biostatistics at New York University under the supervision of Michele Santacatterina and Iván Díaz, graduating in September 2026 and seeking post-doc positions in causal inference and cancer research.

 My research focuses methodological development of novel causal inference methods.
-My primary interests center around developing doubly-robust estimator theory for transportability and generalization of treatment specific survival curves, and developing doubly-robust estimators in the context of repeated continuous/factorial exposures effects.
+My primary interests center around developing doubly-robust estimator theory in the context of repeated continuous/factorial exposures effects (Biometrika, 2026), and efficient transportability and generalization of treatment specific survival curves.

 Download my resumé .